g-nightingale/car-racing-rl/README.md

 We also explore the use of

 We trial three configurations of DDQN:
-1. DDQN 1: with every fourth frame sampled (as per our )
+1. DDQN 1: with every fourth frame sampled, as per DQN 2.
 2. DDQN 2: with soft-parameter updates
-    - Drawing inspiration from Lillipcrap et al. (2019), we leverage soft-parameter updates.
+    - Drawing inspiration from Lillipcrap et al. (2019), we explore the use of soft-parameter updates.
 Instead of refreshing the weights of the target model every 5,000 steps, we copy a small portion of the main model weights at each step using the following update rule.

-Ex expect this change to increase the speed of learning and reduce any sharp spkies dirven by instantaeous model weight changes.
+We expect this change to increase the speed of learning and reduce any sharp deviations in rewards caused by instantaeous model weight changes.
 3. DDQN 3: with soft-parameter updates
     - From the results of DDQN 2 we observe strange results of the agent.
 As our agent learns a